-Paul C. Frankenberger, P.E. is an Engineered Structures Region Manager for TenCate Geosynthetics Americas.
-Matthew M. Merritt, P.E. is Vice President of Red One Engineering, Inc. Mark Myers, P.E., G.E., is an Associate Engineer with Cal Engineering & Geology, Inc.
+Paul C. Frankenberger, P.E. was with TenCate Geosynthetics when this article was originally published.
+He has since changed companies.
+Matthew M. Merritt, P.E. is with Red One Engineering, Inc. Mark Myers, P.E., G.E., is with Cal Engineering & Geology, Inc.

 (NOT LINKED TO IN ARTICLE)

 Berg, R.R., Christopher, B.R. and Samtani, N.C.
 (2009).
 Design and Construction of Mechanically Stabilized Earth Walls and Reinforced Slopes – Volume I, FHWA NHI-10-024, National Highway Institute, Federal Highway Administration, U.S. Department of Transportation, Washington D.C.
 USA.

 NCMA, 2010, Design Manual for Segmental Retaining Walls, 3rd edition, 13750 Sunrise Valley Drive, Herndon, VA 20171.

 VanBuskirk, C. (2010).
 Adoption and Implementation of GRS Design Concepts A Consultants Perspective, available from GCS Wall website.